Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 I wonder if the other players would go along as my followers or bodyguards.
 Otherwise, I'm just hiding among them, bidding my time.

 As a Space·Time Guerrilla Trotsky, I should probably pick a matching name.
 Maybe I'll pick in history Lev Davidovitch, or in literature Emmanuel Goldstein, or Snowball.
+Let's pick _Snowball_.

 I'm also on track for a Trouble: obviously, Space·Time Stalin is after me.
 Let's refine this.